-When we look at how far Gucci has come today, there's no denying that creative director Alessandro Michele is not one to be afraid of anything bold, printed or colourful.
+When we look at how far Gucci has come today, there's no denying that creative director Alessandro Michele is not one who's afraid of anything bold, printed or colourful.
 It comes to no surprise that Gucci has expanded its S/S 21 season with an exclusive capsule collection that pays respects to one of the creative directors most admired fashion influences - the work of artist, gardener and fashion designer, the late Ken Scott.

 Ken Scott was an American designer most affluent in the 60s who became well known for his vibrant signature fabric designs and became responsible for creating a style revolution in the world of print and textiles.
 Born in Indiana and then later moving to New York to attend Parsons School of Design, Scott eventually situated himself in Milan and continued his work as an artist, later establishing his brand, Falconetto.